 Your bank is usually the first point of contact for any issues related to your account or transactions.
 They can provide specific details about your transaction status, confirm debits, and help initiate refunds if needed.
 Have your account details and the transaction ID ready when you call.

-If your bank cannot resolve the issue, or if you believe the problem is with the AePS system itself, you can contact the official AePS support channels.
+If your bank cannot resolve the issue, or if you believe the issue lies with the AePS system itself, you can contact the official AePS support channels.
 NPCI, which manages AePS, often provides contact information for customer grievances on its website.

 NPCI grievance redressal

 For unresolved complaints, NPCI has a formal grievance redressal mechanism.
-This allows you to escalate your complaint if you’re not satisfied with the resolution provided by your bank or the initial AePS support.
-You’ll typically need to provide all details of your failed transaction and previous attempts to resolve it.
+This allows you to escalate your complaint if you find the resolution provided by your bank or the initial AePS support unsatisfactory.
+You will typically need to provide all details of your failed transaction and previous attempts to resolve it.

 “The digital payment ecosystem in India is built on trust and accessibility.
 When issues arise, knowing your support channels ensures that trust is maintained and accessibility is restored.”